nunofachada/simoututils/README.md

-The [dist_plot_per_fm] function offers a simple way of assessing the distributional properties of a focal measure for different model configurations (i.e. different model sizes, different parameter set, etc).
+The [dist_plot_per_fm] function offers a simple way of assessing the distributional properties of a focal measure for different model configurations (i.e., different model sizes, different parameter set, etc).
 For each configuration the function shows an approximate probability density function (PDF), a histogram, and a QQ-plot.
 The [dist_plot_per_fm] function works with the data returned by [stats_gather].